iDiffusion/Adventure-Bot/README.md

 ## Installation instructions
 Keep in mind that this process requires you to have [Git](https://git-scm.com/).
 In a command line of your choice, enter the following commands:
-- `git clone https://github.com/iDiffusion/Chessure-Bot/` to download the project
+- `git clone https://github.com/iDiffusion/Adventure-Bot/` to download the project
-- `cd Chessure-Bot` to open the new project directory made by GitHub
+- `cd Adventure-Bot` to open the new project directory made by GitHub
 - `npm install tmi.js --save` to install its dependencies
 - `node bot.js` to start the bot
 Make sure to edit the `config.json` file before running the bot, it will not work unedited.